MaskRay/llvm/docs/CommandGuide/llvm-objcopy.rst

 The following options are implemented only for COFF objects.
 If used with other objects, :program:`llvm-objcopy` will either emit an error or silently ignore them.

-.. option:: --only-keep-debug

- Remove the contents of non-debug sections from the output, but keep the section headers.

 ELF-SPECIFIC OPTIONS
 --------------------